hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 `ID` as `bdb-node-1` and `Endpoint` as `http://127.0.0.1:6001`.
 Further, we have only one root certificate authority and hence, the
 `RootCAs` holds the path to a single CA's certificate only.

-The `Create()` would return the `BCDB` implementation that allows the user to create database sessions with the Orion cluster.
+The `Create()` returns the `BCDB` implementation that allows the user to create database sessions with the Orion cluster.
 ```go
 type BCDB interface {
 	// Session instantiates session to the database